 Nearly all adults will experience at least one bout of lower back pain, but for 20% of them, that bout turns into a long-lasting and debilitating problem.
-If you have chronic back pain, Ali Ibrahim, MD, at Donya Pain Management in El Paso, Texas, can help.
+If you have chronic back pain, Ali Ibrahim, MD, at Donya Pain and Wellness Center in El Paso, Texas, can help.
 As a pain management specialist and anesthesiologist, Dr. Ibrahim offers effective interventional treatments like epidural steroid injections.
 To learn if your low back pain may benefit from an epidural steroid injection, call the office or book an appointment online today.

 Epidural steroid injections contain a corticosteroid, often mixed with a local anesthetic.
 Dr. Ibrahim injects the medications near inflamed spinal nerves in the epidural space.

 The epidural space contains fat, blood vessels, and spinal nerve roots.
 It lies between the spinal cord and vertebrae, creating a protective cushion.

 After injecting steroids into this area, the medication flows through the space, easily reaching and treating the inflamed and irritated nerves.